iciso/iqra/README.md

 ## Acknowledgments

-- IQRA Codes Team - Rafique and Joy
+- IQRA Codes Team - Rafique and Joy who taught Rafique during the COVID-19 years.
 - All contributors who have helped make this project better

 ## Contact